zdharma-continuum/zinit/docs/atload-and-other-at-ices.md

   - **after loading** of the associated plugin or snippet.

-For convenience, you can use each of the ices multiple times in single `zplugin ice …` invocation – all the passed commands will be executed in the given order.
+For convenience, you can use each of the ices multiple times in single `zinit ice …` invocation – all the passed commands will be executed in the given order.

 The `atpull` ice recognizes a special value: `%atclone` (so the code looks i.e.: